rozaliagembalczyk-boop/rsa_cryptosystem/README.md

   *Encrypted File Support: Reads encrypted messages from binary files (.bin) for flexible input.

   *Decryption Functionality: Decrypts messages and displays both the encrypted (raw) and decrypted content.

+Technologies Used:

+ *Python 3.x

+ *rsa library for cryptographic operations